microsoft/dicom-server/tools/dicom-web-electron/readme.md

 # DICOM Web Electron

 This tool is an Electron application used to interact with your DICOM server.
 It currently has the ability to upload one or many `.dcm` files to a given server.

 ## Prerequisites

 To use the DICOM Electron tool, install the latest version of Node JS.
 The installer is available at [https://nodejs.org/en/download/](https://nodejs.org/en/download/).
 This is only required the first time you launch the tool.

 ## Getting Started

-Run the following commands in a terminal window to launch the DICOM web electron tool:
+Navigate to the directory with your DICOM Electron Tool in a terminal window.
+Run the following commands to launch the DICOM web electron tool:

 1. Run `npm install`
 2. Run `npm start`